The latest broadcast is up!

 Since their beginning, now approximately nine years ago, Neizvestnost have recorded over 140 albums, but only a few tracks have been officially released, mostly on compilation CDs, and it's still hard for the band to get gigs.

 "We get less than ten gigs a year", says Andrey.
-He has previously hinted that what they do doesn't always seem to be a
+He has previously hinted that what they do doesn't always seem to be appreciated.

 Neizvestnost in the studio however differ from Neizvestnost as a live act.
 The latter means another output of dynamics and improvisation, but both of these two parts should be regarded as equally important as both is needed to make the concept complete, and there is a message: